vvnt0508/Python_RFM_Analysis/README.md

 - They aim to thank loyal customers and identify potential ones who could become more engaged.
 - The Marketing Director has proposed using the RFM model, and the Data Analytics team has been tasked with building an automated Python-based solution due to the dataset's scale.

+### II.
+Progress
 ### Recommended approach:
-- Prepare a dataset suitable for the RFM model.
 - Define and calculate the R, F, and M scores for each customer.
 Note: The reference date for calculating the R score is 31/12/2017.
 - Develop a scoring system with ratings from 1 to 5.
-Suggestion: Use the quintile method from statistics.
+Use the quintile method from statistics.
 - Based on the classification table, group the customers accordingly.
 - Visualize the number of segments with various data dimensions.
 - Analyze the current status of the company and provide recommendations to the Marketing team.
 - Suggest to the Marketing and Sales teams which of the three R, F, M metrics the Superstore retail model should focus on the most.

+### Data describe